raphthtech/alx-low_level_programming/README.md

-Introdction to low level programming using C language
+This scripts are concerned about how to use variables, if, else and loops in C Language